MoBlockbuster/websiteinspector/README.md

   - Example for the variable WEBSITES: **WEBSITES="https://github.com http://www.postfix.org/ etc."**

 ### Information:
-- You can change in webinspector the values for TLS-WARN, TLS-CRIT and HTTP-RESPONSE-TIME
+- You can change in config\_websiteinspector.cnf the values for TLS-WARN, TLS-CRIT and HTTP-RESPONSE-TIME
 - The websiteinspector call a website and expect the 200 HTTP-CODE.
 Each redirect will be followed until the HTTP-CODE 200 is reached
 - If websiteinspector not found an HTTP-CODE 200, this is treated as an error
 - If the TLS-TTL (SSL certificate expire date) is lower then 14 days and higher then 7 days this will be handled as **warning**